Sleep is the golden chain that ties health and our bodies together. - Thomas Dekker

 - It gives you confidence.
 Not only does sleeping naked feel good with the right set of sheets, it makes you feel more comfortable about who you are at a core level.

-It is also more comfortable.
-Wearing certain types of underwear, for men and women, can be very constrictive.
+It is also more comfortable to sleep naked because wearing certain types of underwear, for men and women, can be very constrictive.

 If you have a partner, then sleeping naked creates more personal, intimate contact.
 Skin-on-skin contact with a partner produces more oxytocin, which helps you to feel better about life in general.